pjsjongsung/EVC-Net/README.md

 The main code is in src/models.py.

-Training and testing examples are given as a jupyter notebook in examples.
 [Training example](examples/training_example.ipynb) and [Testing example](examples/testing_example.ipynb) are provided as an example of how to use the model.
 ***
 ## Required Packages